HackAtUCI/irvinehacks-site/README.md

 ### Docker

-This project uses Docker for testing api methods locally.
+This project uses Docker for testing API methods locally.

 1. Install [Docker](https://docs.docker.com/get-docker/).
 The process varies greatly depending on the operating system, so please refer to this article.

 2. Open Docker Desktop.

+A local MongoDB application will start running at `http://localhost:8081` after running `pnpm dev`.

 *Note*: Because the Python files have been copied over to the Docker container, hot reload is no longer possible.
 Stopping the container and rerunning `pnpm dev` is the best option.